 The Sociology of Work and Industry is a three-credit, senior-level course.
 The focus of this course is work: how it developed into its present forms; how it is organized; how individuals experience it; and the social relationships and institutional frameworks so essential for it to occur.

-By critically examining key concepts, theories and research findings in the sociology of work and industry, the course provides students with a deeper understanding of the dynamics of change and continuity, the basis for cooperation and conflict, and the varieties of human experiences in the world of work.
+By critically examining key concepts, theories, and research findings in the sociology of work and industry, the course provides students with a deeper understanding of the dynamics of change and continuity, the basis for cooperation and conflict, and the varieties of human experiences in the world of work.

-- Unit 1: The Study of Work
+- Unit 1: Getting Started—Definitions, History, and Theories of Work

-To receive credit for SOCI 321, you must complete four written assignments and achieve an overall grade of "D" (50 percent) or better for the entire course.
+To receive credit for SOCI 321, you must complete four written assignments and achieve an overall grade of D (50 percent) or better for the entire course.
 Your final grade is determined by a weighted average of the grades you receive on these assignments for credit.
 The weightings of each assignment are as indicated below.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Krahn, H. J., Lowe, G. S., & Hughes, K. D. (2011).
-Work, Industry, and Canadian Society (6th ed.).
-Toronto: Thomson Nelson.
+Krahn, H. J., Hughes, K. D., & Lowe, G. S. (2021).
+Work, Industry, and Canadian Society (8th ed.).
+Nelson Publishing.

-A print version of the eText can be purchased from the publisher through a direct-to-student link provided in the course website; you can also acquire the textbook on your own if you wish.
+A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All other learning resources will be available online, including a Course Information and a Study Guide.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.